-Hikers should walk along some of the 350-plus miles of hiking trails, or drive on Trail Ridge Road.
-You may see elk, deer, big horn sheep, beaver or more rarely a bear or bobcat.
-Early fall travelers will have the opportunity to photograph the shivering gold aspen leaves on trees rooted in snow-tipped mountains and the rutting elk.
+Hikers should explore some of the 350-plus miles of trails, and everyone should drive Trail Ridge Road.
+Wildlife spotters will see elk, deer, big horn sheep, beaver or more rarely, a bear or bobcat.
+Early Fall travelers may photograph shivering gold aspen leaves on trees rooted in snow-tipped mountains and rutting elk.

-Once you’ve hear the high pitched whistle of a bugling elk, you’ll never forget it.
-The fall rutting season is the best time to see and hear the bull elk as they gather and protect their harems.
-(Good park locations include Upper Beaver Meadows and Horseshoe Park.
-The golf course in Estes Park is another prime spot.)
-You will usually find the big-horn sheep at the Sheep Lake Area between mid-May and mid-October.
-Bring binoculars and long telephoto lenses to really add to your experience.
+Once you’ve heard the high pitched whistle of a bugling elk, you’ll never forget it.
+Fall rutting season is the best time to see and hear bull elk as they gather and protect their harems.
+(Good locations include Upper Beaver Meadows and Horseshoe Park, as is the town golf course.)
+Look for big-horn sheep at the Sheep Lake Area between mid-May and mid-October.
+Bring binoculars.

-Here’s a wonderful video of elk wandering through town and on the streets right past the locals and visitors.
-It was taken during the fall elk rut season, so there are some terrific views of bull elks clashing and locking antlers.
+Here’s a wonderful video of elk wandering through town.
+Taken during the fall elk rut season, there are terrific views of bull elks clashing and locking antlers.

-Remember these are wild animals.
-Rocky Mountain National Park is not a petting zoo and the animals get stressed by close human contact.
-Do not feed any wildlife, including chipmunks.
-It is against the law.
-Bull elk, moose and black bears can be very dangerous so keep your distance.
-Don’t try to put a youngster on the back of a moose for a photo.
-(We’ve heard of a dad actually trying to do this.)
-Check with the rangers at the visitor’s centers to learn where animals have been spotted on any given day and the time for the best chance of seeing them.
+Rocky Mountain National Park is not a petting zoo; animals get stressed by close human contact.
+They are wild.
+Feeding wildlife, including chipmunks, is against the law.
+Bull elk, moose and black bears can be very dangerous; keep your distance.
+Do not, for instance, try to put a youngster on the back of a moose for a photo.
+Check with rangers to learn where animals have been spotted on any given day, and the best times for seeing them.

-The park can be accessed from the Estes Park entrance in the winter.
-Many of the trails are open for snowshoeing, and backcountry skiing is available for all levels of cross-country and telemark skiers.
-Skis and snowshoes can be rented from Estes Park Mountain Shop (970-586-6548).
+The Park is a quiet winter wonderland.
+Few things are more beautiful than Longs Peak with a royal blue sky after a snowstorm.
+Winter access from Estes Park leads to trails open for snowshoeing, and backcountry skiing is perfect for all levels of cross-country and telemark skiers.
+Skis and snowshoes are rented from Estes Park Mountain Shop (970-586-6548).

-For a sense of the park’s grandeur, view the photo gallery on the park’s website and Evan Grantham’s Rocky Mountain National Park from You and Me.
-A photographer’s viewpoint.
+To sense the Park’s grandeur, view Evan Grantham’s photographs on Rocky Mountain National Park from You and Me.

-Visit the park’s website for more information.
-There are five visitors centers in the park.
+Visit the Park’s website; there are five visitors centers in the Park.

 Most visitors come in the summertime.
 If you do, plan on starting your drive through the park early.
 It gets very crowded by mid-morning to noon.
 And, if you are hiking, you don’t want to be above tree level if it starts to rain and thunder.